pagekite/PyPagekite/doc/README.md

       --domain=http,https:YOURNAME:YOURSECRET

-In this case, YOURNAME must be a DNS name which points to the IP of the front-end server (either an A or CNAME record), and YOURSECRET is a shared secret of your choosing - it has to match on the back-end, or the connection will be rejected.
+In this case, YOURNAME must be a DNS name which points to the IP of the front-end relay (either an A or CNAME record), and YOURSECRET is a shared secret of your choosing - it has to match on the back-end, or the connection will be rejected.